Sam-Power/Sam-Power/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on "Streamlit & AWS"
+- 🔭 I’m currently working on "Data Camp Machine Learning Scientist"
 - 🌱 I’m currently learning "Deep Learning, deeply"
 - 👯 I’m looking to collaborate on DS
-- 🤔 I’m looking for help with anything :)
+- 🤔 I’m looking for help with somethin interesting to me
-- 💬 Ask me about anything
+- 💬 Ask me about anything, but don't expect answer for all
-- 📫 How to reach me: github email
+- 📫 How to reach me: via email ?
 - 😄 Pronouns: He
 - ⚡ Fun fact: Never stop when start
 -->